 Gousto is a recipe box business that delivers a weekly box of healthy, responsibly-sourced ingredients, providing everything needed in the right quantities for couples or families to cook.
 The business has grown rapidly: it now has more than 200 employees and delivers around 100,000 meals every week.

-The latest investment round completed in August 2016 and brought in an additional £10 million of funding.
+An investment round completed in August 2016 brought in an additional £10 million of funding.
 MMC Ventures participated alongside Unilever Ventures and BGF Ventures.

 There is a high risk of losing capital.
 MMC states investors should assume a failure rate of about 25% as these are earlier stage, high growth opportunities.